JackSzwergold/Writing/memories/Not Learning How to Program, But Learning How to Pirate.md

 ***

-*Not Learing How to Program, But Learning How to Pirate) (c) Copyright by Jack Szwergold; written on December 27, 2017.
+*Not Learning How to Program, But Learning How to Pirate) (c) Copyright by Jack Szwergold; written on December 27, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*